Adrenaline Viatris

 Contact your doctor or

 Call an ambulance (telephone 000 in Australia).
-State that adrenaline treatment may be needed.
+State that you or your child have had ADRENALINE VIATRIS (intramuscular adrenaline) even if symptoms appear to be improving.

 Step 9

-To avoid injury, follow the used ADRENALINE VIATRIS disposal instructions below (see When to discard your medicine (as relevant) in Section 5.
+To avoid injury, follow the used ADRENALINE VIATRIS disposal instructions below (see When to discard your medicine in Section 5.
 What should I know while using ADRENALINE VIATRIS?).

 Additional information about treatment of insect sting allergy